nordseele/hans_install/README.md

 - Change Locale and country
 - You can leave the hostname to raspberrypi.
 The install script will modify this to "hans" later.

-Hit the "Write" button to start writing the image to your SD.
-It takes a few minutes.
+Press the "Write" button to start writing the image to your SD.
+It will take a few minutes.

 At the end of the process, RPI imager will unmount the card.
 Put it in the Raspberry Pi and power the Pi up.